hrsf93-welp/welp-restaurant-details/README.md

 Two ways to start the application:
 1. Docker
-From within the root directory:
+from within the root directory:
 ```sh
 docker-compose up -d
 ```
 In a browser navigate to [http://localhost:3002/?id=40](http://localhost:3002/?id=40)

-2. Install Dependencies and Build Locally
-From within the root directory:
+2. Install Dependencies and build locally from within the root directory:
 ```sh
 mongod
 npm install